PhuongFX/Audio_Transcribe_Translate/README.md

 ## `Get Involved!` 😌
-This project demonstrates the potential of deep learning for butterfly species identification.
-The model achieves high accuracy and can be used as a starting point for further research and development in this field.

 I hope you found this project informative and engaging! 😊
 If you have any suggestions or contributes to the project, please let me know!
 I'd love to hear from you.